Festival date May 19 - 21 May, 2020

 Rest day at leisure or final souvenir shopping.
 Join the farewell dinner in the evening with a lively cultural program hosted by Holiday Mountain Treks.

-Day 20/ Jun 12: Departure transfer to airport for return flight to home.
+Day 19/ May 29: Departure transfer to airport for return flight to home.

-- Full board basis lodge to lodge trekking.
+- Full board basis lodge trekking.

-- staff insurance.
+- Staff expenses including insurance.

 - Personal wears & gears.